 How can we test an air fryer without frying french fries?
 So, obviously, our next try was air-fried french fries.
 We drizzled oil, sprinkled salt and tossed it so that the french fries were coated with oil and salt thoroughly.
 Though the basket can easily hold around 500 gm of fries, we air-fried just around 200 gm of fries using the frozen fries function.
 Though the preset function has a set duration of 22 minutes, it took just around 8 minutes to cook the fries.
 In between, we tossed the content in the basket once.
 It was cooked perfectly with crusted exteriors, retaining the softness inside.
 However, fat adds flavour and you obviously find a noticeable difference in taste between deep-fried and air-fried fries.
 But, it isn’t that bad considering it is a healthier alternative.

-We baked a cake using the Baking presets which runs at 180 C for 13 minutes.
-To standardize the process, we used Pilsbury mix and added butter, egg and required water.
-Then, we poured the batter in to a borosilicate glass container and baked it.
+We baked a cake using the Baking presets which run at 180 °C for 13 minutes.
+To standardize the process, we used Pillsbury mix and added butter, egg and required water.
+Then, we poured the batter into a borosilicate glass container and baked it.
 After 13 minutes, the top was brown, but it was uncooked inside.

 Ease of Use

 The air fryer overall is fairly easy to use.
-One of our reviewers was using it for the first time and it did not take her long to get hold of how to use it.
+One of our reviewers was using it for the first time and it did not take her long to figure it out.
 You do not get a detailed recipe booklet with Philips, like what Inalsa and Hestia provide.
 Rather, they have just provided a leaflet with basic Dos and Donts.
 Of course, you can check out Philips’ NutriU app for more recipes too.

 The basket and the food tray are easy to remove.
 Adding and removing food is also quite easy.
 In fact, it is a lot better than Inalsa and Hestia which has a food tray that moves about when you toss french fries.